electric-sql/pglite/pglite-cli-distribution-design.md

 is safer and clearer.
 Deferred unless a separate opt-in compatibility package is justified.

-## 18. Open questions
+## 18. Resolved implementation questions

-1. Which commands justify their installed artifact cost in the first release?
+1. The first command set is `initdb`, `postgres`, `server`, `pg_isready`, `psql`, `pg_dump`, `pg_restore`, `createdb`, `createuser`, `dropdb`, `dropuser`, `clusterdb`, `vacuumdb`, and `reindexdb`.
+Phase 7 records the artifact cost; `pg_ctl` remains test-provider infrastructure.
-2. How closely can the Wasm utilities preserve native terminal, locale, and signal behavior?
+2. Wasm utilities preserve argument meanings, environment, streams, cancellation, and status through their native entry points.
+The published compatibility table identifies unavailable native terminal, process, security-library, locale-data, filesystem, and parallel-operation features.
-3. Does CommonJS support remain required for the new Node-only packages?
+3. CommonJS remains supported for every new public package subpath and is part of the packed-package and export-audit gates.
-4. What is the supported CLI configuration mechanism for selecting a third-party VFS, if one is needed?
+4. Trusted Node-only VFS and worker-factory configuration uses the documented `PGLITE_CONFIG` JavaScript module.
+The CLI accepts only the enumerated pluggable runtime fields; it does not move the VFS API into the distribution package.
-5. Which PostgreSQL version string should `pglite --version` report alongside the distribution version?
+5. `pglite --version` reports the distribution version followed by the exact PostgreSQL version embedded in the postmaster runtime identity.
-6. Should adoption of an otherwise compatible native PostgreSQL data directory be exposed in the initial release or deferred until upgrade tooling exists?
+6. Native PostgreSQL data-directory adoption is deferred.
+The initial release rejects a missing PGlite manifest before mutation; explicit, recoverable adoption belongs with future upgrade tooling.

 ## 19. Acceptance criteria